pankajpatil001/notes_app/README.md

-# Neofi Notes App
+# Notes App

-Neofi Notes App is a simple Django Rest Framework based application for taking and sharing notes.
+Notes App is a simple Django Rest Framework based application for taking and sharing notes.
 It provides RESTful APIs for basic CRUD operations on notes, user authentication, and note sharing functionality.

 ## Features